RaphaelIT7/gmod-lua-threaded/README.md

 ### LuaThreaded.SetValue(string key, any value)
 Sets a Value inside the shared table.

+### LuaThreaded.GetValue(string key)
+Returns only the specified value from the shared table.

 Args:
 1. The Key inside the Table
 2. The Value to set.
 Allowed Types: Number, Bool, String, Vector, Angle and Table